RoseCup

 RoseCup with Silicone Soft Spout attachment

-RoseCup with Silicone Soft Spout
+The RoseCup with Soft Spout Attachment

 When using any of the three coloured soft spouts, the flow and release of liquid is controlled by sucking on the spout.
 The holes in the tip of the RoseCup spouts and the NutriTaste formulas were both tweaked and matched to produce effectively NO flow through the hole of the spout when the RoseCup is tipped spout-down.
 This ensures that unless the patient sucks the spout first, they will not get any food deposited in their mouth.